ethannicholas/Frost/docs/index.md

 * "Sane" operator overloading
 * Actor model threading

 And many other features.
-This is what a simple Panda program looks like:
+This is what a simple Frost program looks like:

     =======================================================
     Simple version of the Unix `head` utility.
 Reads a file